PabloRuizCuevas/onstats/README.md

 ## Generators Based Online Statistics

 This package implement online statistics written using python generators, with the only depencency of numpy.

+It can callculate basic stats in an online manner with good stability.

+## install

+> poetry add onstats

+> pip install onstats

+## How to use:

+'''python

+from onstats import ma

+gma = ma(5)
+print(gma.send(3))

+'''